egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 5 Answers.md

 * ii.
 Give an example of how the outer product can be useful in ML.

-To compute pairwise distance matrix in Simulated Annealing algorithm (ref: https://towardsdatascience.com/outer-products-a-love-letter-b29a2c2c818e)
+To compute pairwise distance matrix in Simulated Annealing algorithm ([source](https://towardsdatascience.com/outer-products-a-love-letter-b29a2c2c818e))

 **3.** What does it mean for two vectors to be linearly independent?